PdxCodeGuild/class_wallaby/Django/ Quick Start-new/Django Quickstart 3.md

     ]
 ```

-- Go to the my_app folder > views.py, import both models and add new function based views:
+- Go to the my_app folder > views.py, import both models and add new views:

 ```python
 from django.shortcuts import render, redirect